1994–95 NHL lockout

 The 1994–95 NHL lockout was a lockout that came after a year of National Hockey League (NHL) hockey that was played without a collective bargaining agreement.
 The lockout was a subject of dispute as the players sought collective bargaining and owners sought to help franchises that had a weaker market as well as make sure they could cap the rising salaries of players.
-The lockout caused the 1994–95 season to be delayed and shortened to 48 games instead of 84, the shortest season in 53 years.
+The lockout caused the 1994–95 season to be delayed and shortened to 48 games instead of 84 or 82, the shortest season in 53 years.

 Background

 Much like the 2004–05 NHL lockout a decade later, the big issue was the implementation of a salary cap.
 The NHL owners were strongly in favor of the cap while the players were opposed to it.
 The NHL wanted to levy a luxury tax, a financial penalty that is assigned by the league, on salaries that were higher than the average.
 However, the National Hockey League Players' Association (NHLPA) viewed that as a variation on a salary cap and refused to accept it.
 This came right off the heels of the 1992 walkout by players, which interrupted the race for the Stanley Cup.

 This 3 month, 1 week, and 3 day lockout stretched from October 1, 1994, to January 11, 1995.
 A total of 468 games were lost due to the lockout, along with the All-Star Game.
 Unlike the league's future lockouts, the players went to training camp as if to start the season.
 However, as these camps came to a close it was obvious that there was to be labor talks in the near future.